kdlasbang/cmpe283-assignment2/README.md

 ## Test file
 #### 1. test in command line -> cpuid -l 0x4FFFFFFF
 #### or 2. test by test file
+#### Ouput: CPUID 0x4fffffff, number of exits: 5829019, Cycles spent in exit:  1629102911

 ## Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?

 ## 1.No, the number of exits increase not in stable rate.
-I/O to disk, page fault exits or exception may perform I guess.
+Exit reason like EPT_VIOLATION, MSR_WRITE or page fault exits may perform.
-## 2. Approximately 1500000 exits for a full VM boot entail.
+## 2. Approximately 1000000 exits for a full VM boot entail.